mfbonfigli/go_cesium_tiler/README.md

 5. Whenever the children are retrieved, the previously parked points are used to create child nodes on demand using the same algorithm, lazily.

 ## Precompiled Binaries
-Along with the source code a prebuilt binary for Windows x64 is provided for each release of the tool in the github page.
+Along with the source code, a prebuilt binary for both Linux and Windows x64 is provided for each release of the tool in the github page.
-Binaries for other systems at the moment are not provided.

 ## Future work and support